Collingwood College, Surrey: Stabbing and slashing incidents

 A stabbing took place at the school by Sharon Carr in 1994 when she was just 14 years old.
 Carr used a knife to stab a fellow pupil, who survived.
 However, it later came to light that Carr was responsible for the murder of a local hairdresser two years before.
 Carr is the youngest female to be convicted of murder in the UK.

 The school further appeared in the national press following a November 2005 incident in which a student was repeatedly stabbed with a pair of scissors, resulting in one wound above the eye.

 The school was also featured on a special programme called "School of Hard Knocks" on ITV that was aired on 6 November 2006.
 It examined the assault in some detail.
 The programme criticised the principal for denying that there was a bullying problem at Collingwood.
 However, an OFSTED report in 2007 reported that there were no serious problems with bullying at Collingwood College.

 Productions

 Every year Collingwood Productions stage their annual musical.
 The productions are auditioned in the first two weeks of December, allowing the principals to familiarise themselves with their parts over the holidays.
 They then return in January to begin the rehearsal process.
 After the two and a half-month period the shows are staged around the last week of March and normally run for four nights, Wednesday to Saturday.

-The latest production is High School Musical.
+The latest production is Into the woods.